Michael Rosensweig: Appointment as Rosh Yeshiva and Rosh Kollel

 In 1985, Rosensweig was appointed Rosh Yeshiva at RIETS, where he currently holds the Nathan and Perel Schupf Chair of Talmud.
 In 1997, he was appointed Rosh Kollel of the prestigious Beren Institute for Advanced Talmudic Studies (Beren Kollel Elyon) at RIETS.

-In 2013, Rosensweig was invited to become the Rosh HaYeshiva at Yeshivat Kerem B'Yavneh in Israel.
+In 2013, Rosensweig was invited to become the Rosh HaYeshiva at Yeshivat Kerem B'Yavneh in Israel, which he declined.

 Personal life

-His father was Rabbi Dr. Bernard (Berel) Rosensweig (1926-2021), a professor of Jewish History at Yeshiva University.
+His father was Rabbi Dr. Bernard (Berel) Rosensweig (1926–2021), a professor of Jewish History at Yeshiva University.
 He was a student of Rabbi Joseph B. Soloveitchik and Rabbi Avraham Aharon Price.

-He is the great-grandson of Rabbi Yehudah Yudel Rosenberg (1860-1935) on his mother’s side.
+He is the great-grandson of Rabbi Yehudah Yudel Rosenberg (1860–1935) on his mother's side.

 In 1983, Rabbi Rosensweig married Smadar Rosensweig, a current professor at Yeshiva University's Stern College.
 She is a daughter of David and Yaffa Eliach.

 Rav Rosensweig resides in Kew Gardens, Queens with his wife, Smadar.
 They have seven children.

 His son, Rabbi Itamar Rosensweig, is a maggid shiur at RIETS and a dayan on the Beth Din of America.